honeycombio/honeycomb-lambda-extension/RELEASING.md

 3. Update release notes on the new draft GitHub release, and publish that.

-4. Update public docs with the new layer version.
+4. Update public docs and repo README with the new layer version.

 Voila!